crowdfavorite-mirrors/wp-bwp-google-xml-sitemaps/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Temporary fix for unexpected character that appears on every page.

 = 1.2.2 =

 * Marked as WordPress 3.7 compatible.
 * Added two new Google News Sitemap languages: Turkish (tr) and Russian (ru).
-* Updated BWP Framework to fix a possible bug that causes BWP setting pages to go blank.
+* Updated BWP Framework to fix a possible bug that caues BWP setting pages to go blank.
 * Removed Ask.com's pinging service as it has been retired.
 * **Good news**: ManageWP.com has become the official sponsor for BWP Google Xml Sitemaps - [Read more](http://betterwp.net/319-better-wordpress-plugins-updates-2013/).